YueHangTan/YueHangTan.github.io/README.md

 # YueHangTan.github.io
-## Some projects from my Data Science portfolio. 🔬📊📈💡
+## Some projects from my Data Science portfolio 🔬📊📈💻💡
 This GitHub Page serves as a place to host some of my notable Data Science projects and demonstrations, namely:
    - Pneumonia Detection in X-Rays Using Keras Deep Learning Modelling
    - Tweets Sentiment Analysis Using NLP and Machine Learning Techniques